 These are just simple tables.
 They tend not to have the features the arcade tables boast.
 However, it is worth doing your research into the various basic air hockey tables on the market to see which ones have the features you need.

 For example, the vast majority of them are not going to have a digital scoreboard or something like that.
-These slot machines are best reserved for those players who want a fun playing experience but are not too keen on spending that much money.
+These tables are best reserved for those players who want a fun playing experience but are not too keen on spending that much money.

 Tabletop Air Hockey Tables